brettmarl/wct-status/hiker_reports.md

+# 11 JULY - TRAIL CONDITION
+Location: KM72
+The old rusty barrel that has marked the high point for decades at KM72 is missing and has been rolled down the hill.

 # 11 JULY - LADDER
 Location: Cullite area
 The ladder missing multiple runs and the ones remaining being loose.
 I am 5’2 and it was a struggle to pull myself up with a heavy pack.
 I did it but I am also of average fitness.
 For elderly or children, this is a major concern.
 I hope writing this gets the issue addressed before someone gets hurt